 The importance of the issue:

-Students show that alarming numbers of students with LGBT parents report experiencing bullying, harassment, and discrimination at school because of who their parents are and how their families were formed.
+Studies show that alarming numbers of students with parents who are LGBT report experiencing bullying, harassment, and discrimination at school because of who their parents are and how their families were formed.
 As a result, these students are deprived of equal educational opportunities and are too often left with few or no avenues for recourse.
 Research shows that unchecked bullying and harassment negatively impact student achievement by decreasing interest in school, increasing absenteeism, and decreasing concentration levels for students.
 Leaders in the fields of education and child welfare agree that positive school climate and culture is a critical condition for promoting students' academic success.

 Safe Schools Improvement Act